 For both men and women, make sure your nails are all clean and shaped and if wearing polish, avoid chipped or faded nail color.
 Fellas, make sure you're groomed to your highest standards including haircut and facial hair.

 THAT'S A WRAP!

 If you have anymore questions, don’t hesitate to let me know!
-Feel free to send me a pic or two of what you’re thinking, or we can create a little Pinterest board together!
-But overall, just wear what you’re comfortable in and feel like you in.
-A pair of Vans you’ve had forever?
+Feel free to send me a pic or two of what you’re thinking!
+Overall, just wear what you’re comfortable in and feel like you in.
+A pair of your favorite Vans?
 Great.
 A sweater you wore for basically a month straight?
 Awesome.
 A new spring dress you saw shopping at Anthro?
 Perfect.
 You do you, and I promise the photos will turn out amazing!